Kaperdalen markesamiske boplass

 About the land-sami

 Descendants of Swedish reindeer herding Sami were the ones who settled on the Norwegian coast at the end of the 18th century.
 In the inland villages, which were considered distant in relation to the coastal farms, they created a way of life based on agriculture, seasonal fishing and the foraging of forests, mountains, rivers and lakes.
-The settlement in Øver-Kaperdalen was cleared, and gradually the settlement in Ner-Kaperdalen was also cleared.
+The settlement in Øver-Kaperdalen was cleared and gradually the settlement in Ner-Kaperdalen was also cleared.

 The Sami in Kaperdalen are known to have had about four cows, as well as some goats and sheep distributed in the two settlements.
 Food was foraged in the surrounding woods and production took place at the clearing in the forest.
 In this natural based diet, wild berries, watercress and other edible plants were important food and vitamin supplements.
-Around this time the bear that was residing in the local den had left Senja, and the den could then be used as a potato cellar.
-Down by the Kaperdal-river they could fetch water all year round from a pool that never froze, which could also be used as a refrigerator.

 About the sami peat dens